• Skip to primary navigation

 Christine Rooney

-This Southwest Black Bean Corn Salad recipe is the perfect summer side dish!
-It's made with avocado and a creamy cilantro lime dressing.
+This Southwest Black Bean Corn Salad is perfect for summer!
+It's made with sweet corn, peppers, avocado, and a creamy cilantro lime dressing.

 5 from 3 votes